hassan-2040/image_loading_placeholder/README.md

-# imageloadingplaceholder
+# Image Loading placeholder

-Something to show while image is downloading
+Something to show while image is downloading.

+Image fades in once it has been loaded.

+Implements custom loading placeholder and custom Fade In Animation (using AnimationController) to fade in the image.

 ## Getting Started